James Malcolm Rymer: Legacy

 Rymer is held to be one of the four important writers of vampires and helping popularise them alongside Bram Stoker, Sheridan Le Fanu, and John William Polidori.

 In popular culture

-According to legend it is said that Rymer and Lloyd both grew so embarrassed by his previous work that they paid people to go around and take them out of stores in order to prevent them being seen by the public.
+According to legend, Rymer and Lloyd both grew so embarrassed by his previous work that they paid people to go around and take them out of stores to prevent them being seen by the public.
 Dick Collins speculates that this story originates from a copyright dispute where Lloyd lost the rights to some of Rymer's works and had to ask for them to be sent back as he could no longer profit off their sales.

 James Malcolm Rymer features as the narrator of The Springheel Saga, Series Two: The Legend of Springheel'd Jack, by The Wireless Theatre Company.
 Set in 1845, Rymer is played by John Holden-White.